wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

 = 1.4.3 =
-* consolidated and re-used some file path and file existance checking code to deal with some anomolies in how the checking for files was occuring
+* consolidated and re-used some file path and file existence checking code to deal with some anomalies in how the checking for files was occurring

 = 1.4.2 =
 * found and corrected a defect that would clear the Portfolio Type on a portfolio and also resulted in the Portfolio Type count from being updated